Vacancies

 Essential/ Desirable:

-- NNEB/ NVQ 2 /BTEC or other relevant Level 2 childcare qualification essential
+- NNEB/ NVQ 2 /BTEC or other relevant childcare or healthcare qualification desirable

 - GCSE Maths & English Pass or Reading & Writing Skills and Numeracy Skills NVQ Level 2 essential